Your Complete Guide to Smile Makeovers

 For most cases of crooked teeth, Invisalign and braces are equally effective.
 The choice really boils down to lifestyle vs cost.
 Invisalign is an excellent option if you are hesitant about compromising on your lifestyle.
 With its virtually invisible aligners, you’ll be able to straighten your teeth without anyone knowing, do away with nicks and cuts in your mouth, and still enjoy your favourite food.
 Dental visits are also less frequent.
 In comparison, braces (whether metal, self-ligating or ceramic ones) are a more economical but less lifestyle- friendly option.

 If you have minor issues with the appearance of your front teeth, veneers or dental bonding may be a viable option.
 These ‘surface fixes’ are able to hide gaps and conceal chipped, misshapen, mildly crooked, or badly stained teeth.
-It only takes a couple of visits to the dentist to get these done, which is why they have been dubbed ‘instant orthodontics’.
 But, because these procedures do not involve moving your teeth, they are unable to correct your bite or offer a permanent solution.

 A badly decayed, broken, or missing tooth calls for a replacement.
 Unlike veneers and dental bonding, which sit on the outer surface of your tooth, crowns cover your entire tooth.
 They are necessary when the tooth enamel is cracked, decayed or broken.
 Crowns are permanent fixtures that can also be used to protect a weak tooth from breaking.